CoryBond/DalleDisplayer/README.md

 # 🍱 PAIID

 The Pi AI Image Displayer is a program originally designed for a single board computer (a raspberry pi 3 specifically) that displays Ai Generated Images to a connected screen.
-It is planned to support voice commands, touch screens and remote commands.
-These will all be incremental features!
+PAIID is currently in 1.0 release with all original project features added.

 This is a side project I am working on as I upgraded my retropie gaming system to the new raspbery pi 5 and want to do a cool project with my old raspberry pi 3.
 In particular I am interested in doing something AI related as the latest developments in AI tools (like ChatGPT 4) seem to have lots of pratical utility in peoples lives.
-Setting aside the controversies arising from AI tools I want to get more involved in developing with them both for my job and for fun.
+Setting aside the controversies arising from AI tools I want to get more involved in developing with them both for my professional work and for fun.

 ## 🗺️ Roadmap

+**Version 1.0** [✅]

 1. Run a python GUI on a monitor [✅]
 2. Create a git repo for the project [✅]